Skip Navigation

 Philosophy & Process

-The fund's management team utilizes fundamental analysis overlaid with top-down macroeconomic trends.
-The fund's objective is long-term capital appreciation.
+The Fund's management team utilizes fundamental analysis overlaid with top-down macroeconomic trends.
+The Fund's objective is long-term capital appreciation.
 It has a concentrated portfolio of 30 to 35 stocks and has the flexibility to shift among styles and differing market caps (large, small, mid, growth or value) to achieve best perceived combination of underlying growth potential at the lowest available valuation.
 The management team utilizes screens and various forms of research to search for stocks that meet valuation, growth and financial strength objectives and identify themes that transcend day-to-day economic news flows.
 Valuation is a key determinant for stocks to enter the portfolio.
 The team looks for below-average valuations (P/E) with above-average earnings growth with below-average leverage and above-average returns (ROE).

 Investment Considerations

-The fund is subject to investment style risk which depends where the fund is primarily invested.
+The Fund is subject to investment style risk which depends where the Fund is primarily invested.
 An investment in growth stocks may be particularly sensitive to market conditions while value stocks may be undervalued for longer than anticipated.
-The fund may invest in foreign securities subject to risks such as currency volatility, political and social instability or small capitalization companies subject to greater volatility and less liquidity due to limited resources or product lines.
-The fund may engage in writing covered call options.
+The Fund may invest in foreign securities subject to risks such as currency volatility, political and social instability or small capitalization companies subject to greater volatility and less liquidity due to limited resources or product lines.
+The Fund may engage in writing covered call options.
 By selling covered call options, the fund limits its opportunity to profit from an increase in the price of the underlying stock above the exercise price, but continues to bear the risk of a decline in the stock.
-While the fund receives premiums for writing the call options, the price it realizes from the exercise of an option could be substantially below a stock's current market price.
+While the Fund receives premiums for writing the call options, the price it realizes from the exercise of an option could be substantially below a stock's current market price.

 Fund Facts